NSS-Data-Instructional-Stuff/advanced-sql/Exercises/Week_2/exercise_02_02.md

 The following queries have some subtle mistakes.
 Can you spot them and correct the query?

 6.
-The intended purpose of this query is to find all patients who were prescribed acetaminophen (drug_concept_id = 1125315) and for those patients show all conditions they have had since 2010.
+The intended purpose of this query is to find all patients who were prescribed oxygen (drug_concept_id = 19025280) and for those patients show all conditions they have had since 2010.

 SELECT p.person_id,
        d.drug_concept_id,